egrath/b3view/README.md

 # b3view
-View B3D or X files (and possibly other files supported by Irrlicht) with double-click if this program is associated with the file types.
+View B3D, X, OBJ files (and possibly other files supported by Irrlicht) with double-click if this program is associated with the file types.

 This is a modernized fork by poikilos (see CHANGELOG.md).

 ## Compiling
+* You may need gcc 8.2.1 or higher (C++17 filesystem works on 8.2.1
+  for sure)
 * Make sure you have the Irrlicht and Qt development packages (such as via `sudo dnf -y install qt-devel qt-creator irrlicht-devel` on Fedora 29)
+  - Qt is not actually used, only Qt creator (the `CONFIG -= qt` setting is used in the `.pro` file).
 * Open Qt Creator, click File, Open, then choose this project's .pro file.
 * Build & Run (if you have trouble compiling, see